Your Guide to a Durable Power of Attorney in CA

 California law provides remedies if an agent abuses their authority.
 Under Probate Code Section 4231.5, an agent who violates their fiduciary duties may be liable for damages, and any interested person may petition the court to review the agent’s actions.

-How to Revoke a Durable Power of Attorney in California
+Changing Your Mind: How to Revoke a California DPOA

 You may revoke a durable power of attorney at any time, provided you have the mental capacity to do so.
 California Probate Code Section 4151 outlines the revocation process: